kr-colab/disperseNN/README.md

 - `edge_width`: this is the width of edge to 'crop' from the sides of the habitat.
 In other words, individuals are sampled `edge_width` distance from the sides of the habitat.
 - `sampling_width`: samples individuals from a restricted sampling window with width between 0 and 1, in proportion to the habitat width, after excluding edges.
 - `num_snps`: the number of SNPs to use as input for the CNN.
-- `num_samples`: this is the number of repeated draws of `n` individuals to take from each tree sequence.
+- `repeated_samples`: this is the number of repeated draws of `n` individuals to take from each tree sequence.
 This let's us get away with fewer simulations.
 - `batch_size`: for the data generator.
 We find that batch_size=40 works well if the training set is larger.
 - `threads`: number of threads to use for multiprocessing during the data generation step.
 - `max_epochs`: maximum number of epochs to train for.